ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 err-lang
 : The err-lang parameter is an optional RFC 5646 {{RFC5646}} language tag identifying the language of the `err-msg` text.
-When present, implementations MUST use the language tag to aid human operators in interpreting diagnostic text.
-The err-msg field SHOULD be formatted in the language indicated by this tag.
+When present, implementations SHOULD use the language tag to aid human operators in interpreting diagnostic text.
-  If the indicated language is not supported, implementations MAY ignore the tag and treat `err-msg` as opaque text, but MUST still process `err-code`.
+  The `err-msg` field SHOULD be formatted in the language indicated by this tag.
+If the indicated language is not supported, or the implementation only has diagnostics available in another language, implementations MAY use a different language and SHOULD treat `err-msg` as optional diagnostic text;
+  `err-code` remains authoritative for machine processing.

 Note that an Update message carrying one or more SUIT manifests will inherently involve multiple signatures, one by the TAM in the TEEP message and one from